-It was our old friend Giorgio Vasari, the italian historian, who coined the term Gothic, which has grown to encompass nearly 400 years of art and architecture throughout europe and great britian.
-Vasari was describing the evolution of art and culture that followed the Byzantine age — at time of incresing secularization, trade, and education that would eventually flower into the Renaissance.
+It was our old friend Giorgio Vasari, the Italian historian, who coined the term Gothic, which has grown to encompass nearly 400 years of art and architecture throughout Europe and Great Britain.
+Vasari was describing the evolution of art and culture that followed the Byzantine age during the increasing secularization, trade, and education that eventually flowered into the Renaissance.
 But Vasari wasn't being complementary.
-"Then arose new architects who after the manner of their barbarous nations erected buildings in that style which we call Gothic.”
-The term 'Gothic' began as a slight, a reference to the Germanic tribes who sacked Rome and effectivly ushered in the european dark ages — and from the vantage point of the latin-speaking elite, the ornate decoration and opulence of Gothic style certainly seemed grotesque.
+“Then arose new architects who after the manner of their barbarous nations erected buildings in that style which we call Gothic.”
+The term ‘Gothic’ began as a slight, a reference to the Germanic tribes who sacked Rome and effectively ushered in the European dark ages, and from the vantage point of the latin-speaking elite, the ornate decoration and opulence of Gothic style certainly seemed grotesque.

 In 1137, Abbot Suger began rebuilding the Basilica of Saint-Denis, the burial church of the French monarchs.
-His architects replaced the churches heavy, flat Carolingian architecure with newest innovations in the field: the pointed arch, the ribbed vault, columns supporting ribs springing in different directions, and flying buttresses.
+His architects replaced the church’s heavy, flat Carolingian architecture with newest innovations in the field: the pointed arch, the ribbed vault, columns supporting ribs springing in different directions, and flying buttresses.
 On its completion in 1144, the Basilica of Saint-Denis became the first building to bring all the elements of Gothic architecture together under a single roof.
-Over the next few centuries, these designs would spread across europe, with shining examples appearing in the Gloucester and Salisbury Cathedrals, the Wells Cathedral, and many more.
-As the Gothic style matured, the arch became a motif found in paintings, furnature, clothing and funerary art.
-Arches soon formed the base of decrative filials, exploding with arabesque vines, gargoyles and symbology.
+Over the next few centuries, these designs spread across Europe, with shining examples appearing in the Gloucester and Salisbury Cathedrals, the Wells Cathedral, and many more.
+As the Gothic style matured, the arch became a motif found in paintings, furniture, clothing and funerary art.
+Arches soon formed the base of decorative filials, exploding with arabesque vines, gargoyles and symbology.

 While gothic architecture swings far from the Romanesque, It can be difficult to identify the nuances of gothic painting, which remained very byzantine in style until the dawn of the renaissance.
 The trick is to look for the beginnings of expression.
 In gothic art, the rigid byzantine icons begin to soften, the Virgin Mary looks like she might actually care about little Jesus, and more care is taken to place characters in a living background, rather than on a field of gold leaf.
 Simone Martini is a good example of this progress, as is Giotto, who perched at the very edge of the renaissance.